 Temescal Amity Works

 Temescal Amity Works is a social sculpture project.
 Sited in the Temescal neighborhood of Oakland, CA, the project facilitates and documents the exchange of backyard produce, conversation, and collective biography.
-Purves and Cockrell built a pushcart on which they collected and sold fruit from the citrus trees in community back yards.
+Ted Purves and Susanne Cockrell built a pushcart on which they collected and sold fruit from the citrus trees in community back yards.
 The cart also served as a vehicle for the artists and neighborhood residents to gather stories, history, and other information about itself, which were published and circulated as a series of free postcards.
 The artists focused on the Temescal neighborhood because it was originally an “orchard suburb” in the 1920’s.